 Even though growing your food doesn't have to be seasonal, spring comes with blooms, blue skies, and warm weather 🌤 that inspires many people to experiment with gardening.
 You can never go wrong using your backyard, balcony, patio space, or containers to grow herbs and fresh vegetables 🍅🥕🥒🥜; aside from the benefit of accessing nutritious and healthy food, you'll be improving the environment, exercising in nature, and learning new skills!

 But gardening or landscaping can be daunting to plan, which is why we created the Plant Spacing Calculator to help you in the critical planning stage to navigate how to calculate plant spacing.
 You can figure out the proper spacing for any plant, hedgerow, and land area with the Plant Spacing Calculator - regardless of whether you want a square grid ⏹, a rectangular grid, or triangular spacing 🔼.
+Depending on the kind of crop you want to grow, you can also measure the yield that you'd get!

 If you are on a budget, you can also estimate the total cost of purchasing the plants before you begin 💲.
 To determine the amount of mulch you'll need for your garden, use the mulch calculator.
 And make sure to check out the fertilizer calculator too.